Brazil, Colombia draw 0-0 in World Cup qualifying

 SAO PAULO (AP) — Brazil's run of consecutive wins in South American World Cup qualifying ended Sunday when it was held to a 0-0 by Colombia in Barranquilla.

-It was Brazil's first draw after nine wins in the tournament, although its superclasico with Argentina last month was contentiously suspended because of COVID-19 protocols after 7 minutes of play.
+It was Brazil's first draw after nine wins in completed matches in the tournament — its superclasico with Argentina last month was contentiously suspended because of COVID-19 protocols after 7 minutes of play.
 FIFA will decide what to do with the match.

+Brazil leads qualifying with 28 points from 10 matches and Colombia is in fifth place with 15.
+The Seleção's tally so far would be enough to qualify for all World Cups directly since 2002.

 Brazil had the best opportunities of the encounter and forced Colombia goalkeeper David Ospina to make three key saves.
 The most important was in the 84th minute in a close range finish by substitute Antony.

-Neymar returned to the Seleção after a suspension, but was pace, missing several passes and running with apparent difficulty.
-He left the pitch immediately after the final whistle, showing signs of pain.
+Neymar returned to the Seleção after a suspension, but was off pace, missing several passes and running with apparent difficulty.
+He left the pitch immediately after the final whistle.
+Brazil coach Tite said in a news conference too much is expected from his star player all of the time.

+“He is an exceptional player because he makes exceptional plays, he does it exceptionally and not ordinarily,” Brazil's coach said.
+“He is a special player, we know it.
+And he was also well marked, sometimes by two players.”

+Tite tested out lineup or formation changes, as he promised.
+His defensive midfield was Fabinho and Fred for the first time.
+He also used wingers Raphinha and Antony in the second half, following their impressive performances in the 3-1 win at Venezuela.

 Brazil's next challenge will be in Manaus against Uruguay on Thursday, when Colombia hosts Ecuador.